bhk/rio/doc/concepts.md

 workable and provided enormous benefits by freeing the programmer from the need to manually manage the lifetimes of memory blocks.

-Unfortunately, GC does not solve every lifetime management problem, so even in languages with GC the programmer ends up writing code to clean up resources.
-In particular:
+Unfortunately, GC does not solve every lifetime management problem.
+For
+example:

  - Unless the GC is [deterministic](#deterministic-garbage-collection), we cannot rely on it to discard objects that represent non-memory resources.

- - Objects that have registered for callbacks from long-lived objects will be considered "live" (reachable) by GC even when they are otherwise un-reachable by the program.
+ - Objects that register for notifications will be referenced by objects other than their "owners", and that will make them considered "live" (reachable) by GC even when their "owners" go away and they serve no useful purpose.

  - In a distributed environment, remote object invocation can be used to simplify communication between two software environments.
 When GC